bdollerup/Home-assistantConfig/README.md

 I use Docker to host my Home Assistant setup on a Raspberry Pi.
 I've included my Docker Compose file for reference.
 I keep API keys, username, password and other sensitive information in a separate .env file (not included).

 ## Ansible
 I use Ansible to configure and maintain my Raspberry Pi's.
+I'll add my books soon....